 Who is Sir Christopher Wren?

-Considered one of the most highly acclaimed architects in English history, Wren was a versatile genius who pursued a number of scientific and technical careers with equal prowess.
-A mathematical prodigy, an accomplished astronomer, a skillful anatomist, and a founder of The Royal Society, he made a career in what he described in later life as ‘Rubbish’ – architecture, and the design and construction of public buildings.
+Sir Christopher Wren (1623-1723) was a jack-of-all-trades.
+Considered one of the most highly acclaimed architects in English history, Wren pursued a number of scientific and technical careers with equal prowess.
+A mathematical prodigy, an accomplished astronomer, a skillful anatomist, and a founder of The Royal Society.
+Wren’s work ignored the prevailing ‘tyranny of the intellect’ and embraced critical thinking, logic and reason.

 Mathematical demonstrations … are the only truths that can sink into the Mind of Man, void of all UncertaintySir Christopher Wren

 His success as an architect stems his diverse range of expertise.
 He excelled at mathematics from a very early age and explored physiology during his formative years.
 One factor that stands out clearly from these early years is Wren’s disposition to approach scientific problems by visual means.
 His physiological diagrams that have survived are beautifully drawn, and his astronomical models and instruments are equally sophisticated.

 As an empiricist and an autodidact, Wren applied his understanding of astronomy, optics, cosmology, mechanics, microscopy, surveying, medicine and meteorology to the construction of buildings and monuments.
 Wren innovated classical forms by re-configuring individual elements of classical architecture.

 Void of emotions, he methodically applied what he knew to understand what he did not.